giantswarm/docs/sources/installation/gettingstarted2.md

 <p class="lastmod">Last edited on January 19, 2015 by Marian Steinbach</p>

-This tutorial guides you through the creation of a application using two interlinked components and a custom Docker image.
+This tutorial guides you through the creation of an application using two interlinked components and a custom Docker image.
 The core is a NodeJS server (however you don't need any knowledge of NodeJS, let alone install anything NodeJS-specific).
 A Redis server is used as a temporary data store and we connect to an external API.

 ## Prerequisites